Signal Processing over Time-Varying Graphs: A Systematic Review: Neural Networks for Time-Varying Graphs

 \subsection{Dynamic Graph Neural Networks}

-Most of the STGNNs are designed for node-level time-varying signal processing, while the temporal variation on higher-order signals (\eg edges and topologies) are overlooked.
+Most of the STGNNs are designed for node-level time-varying signal processing, while the temporal variation on higher-order signals (\eg edges and topologies) is overlooked.
 Recently, Dynamic Graph Neural Networks (DGNN) were proposed to address this problem.
-In DGNNs, the time-varying graph is divided into two classes.
-One is the Discrete-Time Dynamic Graph (DTDG), and another is the Continuous-Time Dynamic Graph (CTDG).
-In DTDG, the dynamic graph is represented by a series of snapshots that can be the graph adjacency matrices and corresponding node feature vectors over time.
-In CTDG, the time-varying graph is represented by an initial graph and a sequence of graph evolution events (\eg node insertion, edge addition, and edge deletion).
+In DGNNs, the TVG is divided into DTDGs and CTDGs, the two classes of dynamic graphs that correspond to the categories we defined in Section~\ref{sec_background}.
 By different dynamic graph modeling, various DGNNs are introduced.
 We then discuss them separately.

-\textbf{1) DTDG Methods:} As illustrated by Fig.~\ref{fig:tvgnn}(b), the typical pipeline of DGNNs for processing DTDG is drawn upon the experience from the architecture of RNN and can be described as:

-where $\mathbf{Z}^t$ represents the current state of timestamp $t$, which can be learned from the current graph topology (\ie the adjacency matrix); $\mathbf{H}^t$ represents the hidden state at timestamp $t$. $g$ and $f$ are two distinct neural networks.
-In general, $f$ is a GCN, and $g$ can be a linear projection layer.
-Compared to the STGNN that assumes fixed graph topology, in DTDG, the evolving graph topology is considered as variables to assist learning at every timestamp to accurately reflect the node relationship with time~\cite{manessi2020dynamic, li2019predicting}.

-Jointly learning the graph topology and node embedding spatiotemporally at each timestamp is sometimes awkward and not scalable when dealing with large-scale graphs.
-To relieve this issue, considering the advantage of the Auto-Encoder (AE) in terms of information compression~\cite{hinton_deeplearning}, AE is also involved in processing DTDG.
-Particularly, DynGEM~\cite{goyal2018dyngem} generates the graph embedding sequentially and incrementally based on the encoded information from the last timestamp to enhance scalability and grant the model with inherent ability to capture temporal correlation between adjacent snapshots.
-On the other hand, dyngraph2vec~\cite{goyal2020dyngraph2vec} attempts to encode the graph snapshots within a short time window as a whole based on the temporal smoothness assumption to improve efficiency.